 - Loose soil that does not restrict growth

-Despite the far-reaching nature of a cherry tree’s root system, the growth is not considered invasive because it often depends on soil conditions.
-Invasive trees will thrive in a variety of soil conditions and can be difficult to get rid of.
+Despite the far-reaching nature of a cherry tree’s root system, the growth is considered moderately invasive because it often depends on soil conditions.

 On the other hand, cherry trees need well-aerated, non-peaty soil for quick growth.
 They’ll grow to meet their needs but do not have the root strength to directly invade sewer pipes or cause cracks in the foundation.